 But more than the history of an academic experiment, the story of the implementation and evolution of the Plan is the tale of the many people who made it happen.
 It is the record of their actions, their debates, their triumphs, their defeats.
 They are the people who put so much of their hearts and souls into making the Plan work, and it is because of their devotion and endless energy that it survives today.
 Like the people Mildred Petrie wrote about 32 years ago in WPI's centennial history, they cared enough about the Plan to be hurt, to have their careers shattered or indefinitely put on hold, and to put their ideals, their hopes and their dreams ahead of their own gain.
 They are the heroes of WPI's recent history.

 The beneficiaries of all of the toil involved in developing, implementing and maintaining the Plan are the students who have earned their degrees through this innovative approach to education.
-Their story is part three of the tale of the Plan.
-It is no less amazing than the chronicle of the Plan itself, and it is a story that is still being written.
+Their story that is still being written.